willfulbard/gitscripts/README.md

 (tl;dr - just run `brew install hub`)

+## Installation

+Add the folder to your $PATH.
+To test you can run `gitcommands` or `gitscripts` to see the help for the scripts.

 ## Usage

 1. In your repository on the master branch, use `gitstart mybranchname` to start new work on a branch by that name.